 My student has had an illness or injury that makes it difficult for them to get around.
 Can they have help getting to class?

-Please contact the Health Services Office if you have mobility issues and require our services.
-We are happy to come to you if you are unable to make it to our clinic.
-For a temporary handicap parking pass, please contact the Office of Public Safety at 502.272.7777.
+We request that your student please contact the Health Services Office if they have mobility issues and require our services.
+We are happy to come to them if they are unable to make it to our clinic.
+For a temporary handicap parking pass, your student can contact the Office of Public Safety at 502.272.7777.

 Students may check out the following items: